actions/dependency-review-action/docs/examples.md

 ## Exclude dependencies from the license check

 Using the `allow-dependencies-licenses` you can exclude dependencies from the license check.
-You can exclude dependencies per ecosystem and the values should be provided in a valid [purl](https://github.com/package-url/purl-spec) format.
+The values should be provided in [purl](https://github.com/package-url/purl-spec) format.

 In this example, we are excluding `lodash` from `npm` and `requests` from `pip` dependencies from the license check